alejandrobll/py-sphviewer/README.md

 Alejandro Benitez-Llambay.
 (2015). py-sphviewer: Py-SPHViewer v1.0.0.
 Zenodo.
 10.5281/zenodo.21703

-# Papers that have used py-sphviewer:
+# Papers that used py-sphviewer:

 I try to keep track of the papers that use py-sphviewer.
 If your paper used it and is not listed here, please let me know so that I can add it to the list: